Terminal management via RS232 and API

 Restart TrueConf Group.

-The command is similar to clicking the Restart OS button in the Settings → Power → Power management section of the terminal control panel.
+The command is similar to pressing the Restart OS button in the Settings → Power → Power management section of the terminal control panel.

 This command is executed right after being sent without any preliminary confirmation request (unlike a similar action in the control panel).